laurentpayot/vite-plugin-gren/README.md

 # vite-plugin-gren

 This plugin is based on [hmsk/vite-plugin-elm](https://github.com/hmsk/vite-plugin-elm).
-It enables you to compile an [Gren](https://gren-lang.org/) application/document/element on your [Vite](https://github.com/vitejs/vite) project.
+It enables you to compile a [Gren](https://gren-lang.org/) application/document/element on your [Vite](https://github.com/vitejs/vite) project.
 [Hot module replacement](https://vitejs.dev/guide/features.html#hot-module-replacement) works roughly in development.

 ## Setup